Other common names

-Burmese python (Python bivittatus) Burmese pythons have bold, dark, dorsal blotches separated by thin light-colored bars.
+Burmese Python (Python bivittatus) Non-venomous Burmese Pythons have bold, dark, dorsal blotches separated by thin light-colored bars.
 The belly is light colored in the center with small dark spots along the sides.

-African rock python (Python sebae) African rock pythons have two mostly continuous and irregular dark blotches down the back that are bordered by black and white.
+African Rock Python (Python sebae) Non-venomous African Rock Pythons have two mostly continuous and irregular dark blotches down the back that are bordered by black and white.

 At least 10 subspecies of boa constrictor have been recognized over time.
 Several studies have supported the elevation of many of these subspecies to full species status.
 However, these decisions are still not universally accepted, and analyses of additional data will likely result in additional changes to the taxonomy of these snakes.